bgoonz/gists-revamp/by-extension/markdown/articles-compilation-medium-wordpress.md

 ### Resolving Promises

-There is actually a fourth Promise object involved as which brings up the point of what it means for a Promise to be “resolved.”
+There is actually a fourth Promise object involved as which brings up the point of what it means for a Promise to be “resolved. "

 fetch() returns a Promise object which, when fulfilled, passes a Response object to the callback function we register.
 This Response object has `.text(), .json(),` and other methods to request the body of the HTTP response in various forms.
 But since the body may not yet have arrived, these methods must return Promise objects.

-“task 2” calls the `.json()` method and returns its value.
+“task 2 " calls the `.json()` method and returns its value.
 This is the fourth Promise object, and it is the return value of the `callback1()` function.

 Let’s consider: